HeartSaVioR/spark-state-tools/README.md

 As this project leverages Spark Structured Streaming's interfaces, and doesn't deal with internal (e.g. the structure of state file for HDFS state store), the performance may be suboptimal.

+For now, states from Streaming Aggregation query are only supported.

 ## Disclaimer

 This is more of a proof of concept implementation, might not something for production ready.